'Looking for Leia' documentary highlights Star Wars fangirls

 I left that Celebration, and realized my own fandom was something I did in isolation -- that I wasn't connected to other women who loved Star Wars like I did, that I'd internalized this assumption I was an oddball for liking "guy" things.

-Why do you think it's important that female fans get the recognition they deserve?
+Why do you think it's important female fans get the recognition they deserve?

 Women have always been a part of Star Wars fandom and broader sci-fi, fantasy, and geek culture.
 When I say women it's crucial to point out that I'm talking about a hugely broad category of humans: women of color, queer women, women of trans experience, young girls and elders, women across boarders and of different faiths.